Irvine Car Accident Attorney

 It’s imperative for drivers to follow all their doctor’s orders regarding treatment, testing, and any other recommended medical procedures.
 Adherence to a provider’s orders could play an important role in determining the extent of a driver’s damages.
 Should a case go to court, for example, an injured driver does not want to be in the position of justifying to a jury why he or she missed appointments or failed to follow a treatment plan.

 Any accident leading to injuries or extensive property damage merits a call to a car accident attorney’s office.
-Bentley and More, LLP offers a free case evaluation to any prospective client who wants to explore his or her legal options following a car accident.
+Anaheim car accident attorneys at Bentley and More, LLP offer a free case evaluation to any prospective client who wants to explore his or her legal options following a car accident.
 This meeting gives injured drivers an idea of what they can expect from the legal process, should they decide to pursue a claim to compensation for any damages they suffered.

 Deadly Driving Habits